-When you ask for a certain grade of steak or a set of linens with a defined thread count or a specific piece of equipment, you can compare ‘apples to apples’ and make a decision based on price, delivery, installation and so on.
+When you ask for a certain grade of steak or a set of linens with a defined thread count or a specific piece of equipment, you can compare ‘apples to apples’ and decide based on price, delivery, installation and so on.
 But insurance does not work this way.

 Why not?
 Well, the ‘playing field’ is hardly level.
 Typically, you do not have the knowledge that your ‘vendor’ is bringing to the table.
 Do you know how to read a ‘quote’ when the various ISO forms are listed as part of the policy?
 Do you even know what an ISO form is?
 Be honest with yourself; understanding insurance is not for the faint of heart.

 You’ll often start the process by asking three insurance agents or brokers to give you a quote (I use agent / broker interchangeably because, for all intents and purposes, they are the same for your purposes).
 What do you give the agent to get you this quote?
 Is it a copy of the current policy or the last ‘proposal’ that you purchased?
 Most agents will jump at the chance to work with this limited information and run to the insurance marketplace with your account to see what is available.